purenative/StatefulArch/README.md

 ## Contributing

 Don't forget to open an [issue](https://github.com/purenative/StatefulArch/issues) if you found a bug or have a question.
-Feel free to open a [pull request](https://github.com/purenative/StatefulArch/pulls) if you fixed an existing feature or implemented a new one.
+Feel free to fork this repository and open a [pull request](https://github.com/purenative/StatefulArch/pulls) if you fixed an existing feature or implemented a new one.

 ## License